File operations in Angular File Manager component

 }

-Downloads the requested items from the file server in response.
+The response downloads the requested items from the file server.

 GetImage

-The following table represents the request parameters of GetImage operations.
+The following table outlines the request parameters for GetImage operations:

 Parameter Type Default Explanation